Interlibrary Loan (ILL)

 You can start by locating the item you want in LibrarySearch or one of our electronic databases, then click the Interlibrary Loan request button.
-If you can't find the item in our catalog, you can log in to ILLiad following one of the links below and fill out a request form.
+If you can't find the item in our catalog, you can log in to ILLiad and fill out a request form.

-If you have never used ILLiad, you will be prompted to set up an account the first time you log in.
-When you set up your ILLiad account you will select a delivery option.
-Material can be delivered to your preferred branch library, faculty office, or home (distance education faculty/students only).
+If you've never used ILLiad, you will be prompted to set up an account the first time you log in.
+When you set up your ILLiad account you will select a pickup or delivery option.
 To check the status of your ILL requests, log in to your ILLiad account.
 Click here if you need help understanding the status of your request.

 - Many libraries charge lending fees.
 The UO Libraries subsidizes lending fees for current UO faculty, students, and staff ($30 per request for students and staff, $60 per request for faculty).
 Costs greater than the subsidy are submitted to the requester for authorization before the request is filled.